planetis-m/eminim/README.md

 ## Limitations
 - Limited support of object variants.
 The discriminant field is expected first.
-  Also there can be no more fields after the case branches.
+  Also there can be no fields before and after the case section.
   In all other cases it fails with a `JsonParserError`.
 This limitation is hard to improve.
   The current state might fit some use-cases and it's better than nothing.
 - Distinct types are supposed to work by overloading (or borrowing) proc `initFromJson[T](dst: var T; p: var JsonParser)`.